onap/archived-policy-gui/README.md

 ```

 ## Deployment
-Currently, the policy-gui docker image can be deployed with minimal configuration.
-As
+Currently, the policy-gui docker image can be deployed without configuration.
-the clamp backend is required to use the clamp GUI, you can use the CLAMP_REST_URL
-environment variable to set its location.

-By default, CLAMP_REST_URL is set to an invalid address (0.0.0.0), meaning the CLAMP GUI
-will not work without specifying CLAMP_REST_URL.

-If running clamp as part of a docker network, where `policy-clamp-backend` is the CLAMP
+For the GUI container to start correctly, the CLAMP backend
-backend, then CLAMP_REST_URL should be set to `https://policy-clamp-backend:8443`.
+`policy-clamp-backend` should be started first.

-If running clamp backend on localhost port 8443, the policy-gui docker image would be
+For local testing, if the CLAMP backend is running on localhost port 8443,
-started like this:
+the policy-gui docker container can be started with:
 ```
-docker run -p 2443:2443 \
+docker run -p 2443:2443 --add-host policy-clamp-backend:host-gateway onap/policy-gui
-    --add-host host.docker.internal:host-gateway \
-    --env CLAMP_REST_URL=https://host.docker.internal:8443 \
-    onap/policy-gui
 ```

 ## Client Credentials